What you need to know about college bills and payment plans

 - “Is there a penalty or fee for a late payment?”

-Put the due dates for payments and the amount of each payment in a calendar for you and your family.
+Put due dates and the amount in a calendar to remind you and your family when payment is due.
 Talk about who will be making each payment and make sure that person has reminders set up so that they don’t forget.

-If you or your family run into a financial emergency and think there is even a tiny chance that you may not be able to make your first payment on time, it is critical to talk to the college and let them know your situation as soon as possible.
+If you or your family cannot make a payment on time, it is critical to talk to the college and let them know your situation as soon as possible.
 The college will usually try to work with you, but they will become much less cooperative if you wait until after the payment is late.